Steven Bjornn 1940 - 2020 - Obituary

 Steve will be greatly missed by his wife and his family.

-Funeral services will be at 4:00 p.m.
+Funeral services will be at 4 p.m.
 Saturday, September 12th at the Rexburg Center Stake Center, 590 Summerwood, in Rexburg.
-The family will receive friends Friday evening from 5:30 to 7:30 pm at Flamm Funeral Home and on Saturday 3:00-3:45pm at the chruch prior to services.
+The family will receive friends Friday evening from 5:30 to 7:30 pm at Flamm Funeral Home and on Saturday 3 p.m. to 3:45pm at the church prior to services.
 Condolences may be sent online to www.flammfh.com

 Special thanks to the administration and the aids and nurses at Carriage Cove in Rexburg and to the hospice nurse Audry LaFavre.